Bi Women Quarterly: Publication and content

 Each issue of Bi Women Quarterly is curated from a selection of submissions based on previously released prompts.
 These prompts serve as points of inspiration for writers, artists, and creatives that identify as women under the bisexual+ umbrella.
 Examples of prompts include coming out stories, bisexuality and disability, mental health, and visibility.
 Many of these prompts serve as a call to action for bisexual+ women from a variety of backgrounds, in order to display the diverse and intersectional experiences and opinions that exist within the bisexual+ community.

 Advice Column

-Bi Women Quarterly includes an advice column, currently authored by a woman who goes by the pseudonym of A. Rose Bi.
+From 2017-2020, Bi Women Quarterly included an advice column authored by a woman under the pseudonym of A. Rose Bi.
 She is a self-described reader of BWQ, with experience in LGBTQ+ specialization for fields such as Cognitive Science, sexual assault advocacy, feminism, and media representation.

 Prior to the introduction of A. Rose Bi, author Tiggy Upland ran a column entitled Ask Tiggy.